KULR Technology Group Inc (KULR) Shares Soar Above 1-Year High - News Heater

 Many brokerage firms have already submitted their reports for KULR stocks, with Alliance Global Partners repeating the rating for KULR by listing it as a “Buy.”
 The predicted price for KULR in the upcoming period, according to Alliance Global Partners is $3.50 based on the research report published on October 18, 2021 of the previous year 2021.

-During the last 5 trading sessions, KULR remain unchanged, which changed the moving average for the period of 200-days by -75.92% in comparison to the 20-day moving average, which settled at $0.2147.
-In addition, KULR Technology Group Inc saw -1.08% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KULR rose by +7.17%, which changed the moving average for the period of 200-days by -78.38% in comparison to the 20-day moving average, which settled at $0.2019.
+In addition, KULR Technology Group Inc saw 6.76% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading